 We can prevent the bushfires by backburning, being careful about cigarettes because they can easily ignite dry leaves, clearing the area if there are leaves around and always have an emergency plan ready.
 Backburning is when grass, leaves, twigs are burnt using a controlled fire so that we can prevent huge fires in the bushfire months.
 If a bushfire is near your home, then make sure to prepare emergency buckets of water and remove any items that are lying around outside which could ignite fast.
 If you spot at spot fires, then ignite it or call emergency services.

 Australian bushfires have been a devastating catastrophe critically damaging local flora and fauna, properties and millions of acres of lands.
 Bushfires are still ongoing and there are no signs of them being under complete control.
 It has not only devastated the land and properties but also impacted air quality and temperature.

 These devastating bushfires can be prevented, to some extent at least, by timely backburning, clearing the potential bushfire zones, creating a fire restriction zone and preparing a strong fire emergency response plan.

-Disclaimer: The writer, a school student from Sydney, is solely responsible for all aspects of this article including facts and figures.
-“Platform” is an open space where readers are invited to express their views, opinions, anecdotes, experiences on any matter under the sun.
+The writer, a school student from Sydney, is solely responsible for all aspects of this article including facts and figures.
+“School Scholar” is an open space for school students who are invited to express their views, opinions, anecdotes, experiences on any matter under the sun.